omkrishna/cocoon/README.md

 [Check live demo here](https://omkrishna.github.io/cocoon/index)

 ## One pager mobile site
 ## The site is built for mobile browsing only.
-Opening it on larger skins will distort elements and hinder functionality
+Opening it on larger screens will distort elements and hinder functionality

 ## Features
 - Fully Responsive, built using a mobile first approach